Plan for field filters in your organization

 Limit each field filter to a specific target index, host, source, or source type

 For optimal performance, limit each field filter to a specific target index, host, source, or source type when you create your field filter in Splunk Web, which avoids performance impacts on unrelated search results.
 For example, if you don't specify a host limit on a field filter, the field filter will be applied to all hosts in search results, which will result in inefficient searches.
-The target index is required when setting up your field filter.
+You must specify at least one index when setting up your field filter.
 See Optimize field filter performance using Splunk Web.

 Downstream operations